Employment and Training Opportunities

 Estimated completion time: 5 months

 Upon successful completion of the EMS-105 and FRS-101 courses, or proof of prior successful completion, candidates who are accepted into the program will begin as a “Recruit” – Tier 2.
 During this phase, candidates will enroll in the Emergency Medical Technician (EMS-110) course through McHenry County College.
-This course builds on the foundation of EMS identified in the EMS-105 curriculum and prepares candidates to sit for the Illinois Department of Public Health licensure exam.
+This course builds on the foundation of EMS identified in the EMS-105 curriculum and prepares candidates to sit for the Illinois Department of Public Health licensing exam.
 A licensed EMT is the minimum level of training required to be considered for employment within an emergency medical services organization.
+This is a non-paid position.

 Estimated completion time: 7 months